edamla/mediterraneanagency/_books/2021-09-01-lynching-from-stone-to-keyboard.md

 The passage delves into the primal nature of humanity, likening it to wolves in a pack where the weak are consumed.
-It questions whether despite our perceived progress, the innate brutality de- scribed by the Latin phrase “homo homini lupus”
-(man is a wolf to man) still persists.
+It questions whether despite our perceived progress, the innate brutality described by the Latin phrase “homo homini lupus” (man is a wolf to man) still persists.
 The author ponders why, even in advanced societies, herd mentality can lead to ruthless and destructive behavior, seemingly immune to the influences of morality, culture, or governance.
-They also con- template whether the virtual world has any impact on mitigating these instincts.
+They also contemplate whether the virtual world has any impact on mitigating these instincts.
 The book seeks to comprehend the desire for mass destruction or collective hysteria, noting its enduring savagery